BitBalloon/homepage/contents/_about/main.markdown

 ### Why a balloon?

 Deploying optimized sites and apps should be fun & simple instead of unnecessarily complicated.
 We chose a balloon because, like a static site, it has no moving parts and derives it's virtue from being light, lighter than the air around it!

+### Who are you guys?

+BitBalloon is brought to you by the team behind [Webpop](http://www.webpop.com), a cloud based platform for developing dynamic websites.
+We created BitBalloon to provide a focused solution for situations where a static site or app makes more sense.